MattiP99/rt2-assignment1/ReadMe.md

 When the first modality is running and a goal is received, this node uses the send_goal(goal_msg, done_cb(), active_cb(), feedback_cb()) function for asking the action server to compute the path planning for the desired goal.

-    goal_msg is a MoveBaseGoal() action message containing all the information about the desired goal (i.e. x, y coordinates, referencing frame, etc... ) done_cb(status, result) is a callback function called after the execution of the action server.
+    - goal_msg is a MoveBaseGoal() action message containing all the information about the desired goal (i.e. x, y coordinates, referencing frame, etc... )

+    - done_cb(status, result) is a callback function called after the execution of the action server.
 It gives the client information about the termination of the goal process.
 In particular, this callback function returns a value that is stored in am int variable that I called status.
-Depending on the value of this variable the client knows the status of the goal processing. active_cb() is a callback funtion called before the execution of the action server.
-I used this callback funtion in order to take into account the number of processed goals. feedback_cb(feedback) is a callback funtion called durning the execution of the action server.
+Depending on the value of 		      this variable the client knows the status of the goal processing.
+    - active_cb() is a callback funtion called before the execution of the action server.
+I used this callback funtion in order to take into account the number of 			processed goals.

+    - feedback_cb(feedback) is a callback funtion called durning the execution of the action server.
 It returns feedbacks about the goal processing.

-hanks to the done_cb(status, result) function I could manage the result of the goal achievement.
+thanks to the done_cb(status, result) function I could manage the result of the goal achievement.
 Here's the done_cb(status, result) code:

 def done_cb(status, result):
 	# Function called after goal was processed.
 It is used to notify the client on the current status of every goal in the system.